yxuansu/PandaGPT/README.md

 **License** The icons in the image are from [this website](https://www.flaticon.com).

 PandaGPT is the first foundation model capable of instruction-following data across six modalities, without the need of explicit supervision.
 It demonstrates a diverse set of multimodal capabilities such as complex understanding/reasoning, knowledge-grounded description, and multi-turn conversation.

+PandaGPT is a general-purpose instruction-following model that can both <b>see 👀</b> and <b>hear👂</b>.
+Our pilot experiments show that PandaGPT can perform complex tasks such as detailed image description generation, writing stories inspired by videos, and answering questions about audios.
+More Interestingly, PandaGPT can take multimodal inputs simultaneously and compose their semantics naturally.
+For example, PandaGPT can connect how objects look in a photo and how they sound in an audio.

 ****